holtgrewe/tracdox/trac-sphinx/source/Tutorial/Modifiers.rst

 With modifiers, e.g. a :dox:`ModifiedString`, you can create the reverse in :math:`\mathcal{O}(1)` extra memory without copying the original string.
 This can be handy if the original sequence is large.

-Modifiers implement a certain concept (e.g. :dox:`Container`, :dox:`RandomAccessIteratorConcept Iterator`, ...) or class interface (:dox:`String`, ...) and thus can be used as such.
+Modifiers implement a certain concept (e.g. :dox:`ContainerConcept`, :dox:`RandomAccessIteratorConcept Iterator`, ...) or class interface (:dox:`String`, ...) and thus can be used as such.
 The mirror modifier is already part of SeqAn and implements the class interface of :dox:`String` and can be used in every algorithm that works on strings.

 The Modified String